 Also, by this phase in the war the forces of the Central Powers were being outnumbered by those of the Allies.
 The governments of the Central Powers were beginning to despair of victory, and made peace overtures to the Allies.
 These were rejected.

 At end of the year the Germans decided on a new strategy.
-They would hunker down on land, behind reinforced lines of defence; but at sea they would launch unrestricted submarine warfare against British shipping lanes, to starve Britain into surrender.
+They would hunker down on land, behind reinforced lines of defense; but at sea they would launch unrestricted submarine warfare against British shipping lanes, to starve Britain into surrender.

 The Hindenburg Line